fi0/quasar/docs/troubleshooting.md

 ### Running Github Actions locally

+We compile docs and publish them [here](https://dosomething.github.io/quasar/#!/overview?g_v=1).

+These docs are compiled automatically on every push to our `master`(soon to be called `main`) branch by a [Github Action](https://github.com/DoSomething/quasar/actions).

+If you need to test the action locally you can do so following the next steps:

 - Install [act](https://github.com/nektos/act).
 Instructions in the link.
 - Create an `.env` file with the necessary variables to run the docs compile.
 See LastPass and look at the [workflow job code](../.github/workflows/dbt-docs.yml) for guidance.
 - Locally updating the Github workflow job to get ENV variables from the `env.` context instead of the default `secrets.` context.